KitimboRino/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script to that creates a directory named my-first-directory in the /tmp/ directory Script to Move the file betty from /tmp/ to /tmp/my-first-directory Script to delete the file betty
+Script to delete the directory my-first-directory that is in the /tmp directory.